Applied Archaeological Sciences Laboratory

 Equipment and Facilities

-With ample lay-out space, different areas of the lab are dedicated to pre-treatment of hard-tissues prior to geochemical analysis (shell, bone, teeth, hair, metals, and ceramics), in addition to equipment for collagen extraction, digital microscopy and petrography & histology.
+With ample lay-out space, different areas of the lab are dedicated to pre-treatment of hard-tissues prior to geochemical analysis (shell, bone, teeth, hair, metals, and ceramics), in addition to equipment for collagen extraction & hydrolysis, digital microscopy, and petrography & histology.

 - AirClean Ductless Workstation